remotivelabs/remotivebroker-bootstrap/README.md

 # RemotiveBroker bootstrapped
 ## Run it yourself

-RemotiveLabs provides integrations to various platforms, however in many cases you like to need the host of your choice.
+Remotive Labs provides integrations to various platforms, however in many cases you like to need the host of your choice.
 If so; you are in the correct location, keep reading.